Osteosarcoma: Staging and Treatment

 Surgery for tumors in other parts of the body may include:

-• Pelvic (hip): Can be hard to remove the whole tumor with surgery.
+• Pelvic (hip): It can be hard to remove the whole tumor with surgery.
 Often, chemotherapy is given before surgery to try to shrink the tumor.
 Radiation therapy may also be given after surgery to get rid of all of the cancer.

 • Lower jawbone: The whole lower part of the jaw may be removed.
 The jaw can later be replaced with bones from other parts of the body.
 Radiation therapy may also be used if the whole tumor can’t be removed.